Do you find yourself yelling at your kids often? Do you want to stop yelling as a parent? We have some tips to help you stop yelling at your kids!

 Respond, Don’t React

-Certainly, it would be easy for me to chase the boys around the living room or to yell at them when they are yelling at each other, but this doesn’t work because it is me reacting to the situation based on emotions.
+Certainly, it would be easy for me to chase the boys around the living room or to yell at them when they are yelling at each other, but this doesn’t work.
+It is me reacting to the situation based on emotions.
 We need to respond effectively to what is happening rather than reacting.

 Set Consequences/ and Follow Through

 Walking away from a situation also shows my kids that it is okay to walk away from situations they are in before they lose it.
-It teaches them it is not okay to scream or shout and we can all take a moment to compose ourselves before dealing with the situation at hand and choose to stop yelling.
+It teaches them it is not okay to scream or shout.
+We can all take a moment to compose ourselves before dealing with the situation at hand and choose to stop yelling.